Exercise & Sport Physiology (EX)

 Provides an extensive study of the pathophysiology of certain diseases as well as conditions that predispose individuals to disease.
 Special emphasis is on the role of exercise to fight disease.
 Springs.

-This advanced practicum is designed to provide the graduate student a variety of opportunities to expand their knowledge of the profession.
-The practicum coordination, content, and requirements are determined by the student’s advisor.
+This internship is designed to provide the graduate student with a culminating educational experience that integrates theoretical knowledge with practical application.
+The Internship is in agencies that are approved, supervised, and evaluated by the program.
 Repeatable for a maximum of two enrollments and 12 credits.
 Pass/No Pass.
-Falls and Springs.
+Springs and Falls.

 EX 6200 Graduate Thesis in Exercise Science (3-6)